88fingerslukee/fog-docker/README.md

 **Note**: All containers share the host's network stack due to FOG's networking requirements.
 This limits portability but ensures compatibility with network booting and multicast operations.

 ### **Ideal Architecture (Container Networking)**
-For a truly portable, cloud-ready deployment, see [FOG-IMPROVEMENTS.md](FOG-IMPROVEMENTS.md) for the proposed container-native architecture with proper service discovery and networking.
+For a truly portable, cloud-ready deployment, see the [FOG Project Improvements](FOG-IMPROVEMENTS.md) document for the proposed container-native architecture with proper service discovery and networking.

 ## 🔄 Services